 New data services.
 Traditional radio networks such as Tetrapol and TETRA offer data services, but a hybrid network can offer completely new types of apps based on broadband data: real-time multimedia information with mission-critical priority and security, for example.

 Visual information for better decision-making.
 A broadband connection lets users share multimedia with colleagues or dispatchers.
 Smartphone users everywhere have learned to use photos and videos taken on their phones for all kinds of purposes, from pictures and video for evidence or for making video calls with colleagues.
+This will also improve the overall situational awareness and help decision making, especially in critical operations.

 Multimedia is increasingly used with automatic video analytics to detect and identify people through facial recognition and to identify vehicles by their type, color or registration plate.